VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Favoring Autonomy

-In this approach, the responsibility for calculating the order total is assigned to the **Orders and Registrations** bounded context.
+This approach assigns the responsibility for calculating the order total to the **Orders and Registrations** bounded context.
 The **Orders and Registrations** bounded context is not dependent on another bounded context at the time that it needs to perform the calculation because it already has the necessary data.
-At some point in the past it will have collected the pricing information it needs from other bounded contexts (such as the **Conference Management** bounded context) and cached it.
+At some point in the past, it will have collected the pricing information it needs from other bounded contexts (such as the **Conference Management** bounded context) and cached it.